Chilier Dog Breed Info (Chihuahua Cavalier King Charles – Spaniel Mix)

 Their initial cost may vary and you may need to pay $1800-$3500.
 This cost includes the price of the puppy, deworming, blood tests, micro-chipping, and other necessities.

 The annual maintenance cost of a Chilier ranges from $1000-$1500 which includes pet insurance, flea prevention shots, grooming, training, food, and routine vet checkups.

 The Chilier is recognized by the following dog breed registries.

 - American Canine Hybrid Club

 - Chilier is one of the best lapdogs.

 - Overall health is good but prone to several diseases.

-- Not a hypoallergenic breed but very less grooming needed.
+- Not a hypoallergenic breed but very little grooming is needed.

 - It can easily be kept in any type of home including small apartments.

-- Exercise and walks are must to avoid any behavior issues.
+- Exercise and walks are a must to avoid any behavior issues.